 Companies in a variety of industries use the collection of real-time data in order to make fast decisions to improve operations, and the food service industry is no different.
 A global standard for wireless communications that transmit this real-time data, LoRaWAN, or Long Range Wide Area Network, allows devices to communicate over long distances.
 In addition, signals can pass through physical barriers, meaning devices can be installed in any location.

 Digital food service temperature monitoring systems are among these devices.
-While all of this may sound pricey and tedious, the LoRaWAN technology enables both long battery life as well as products that are easy to use as well as inexpensive.
+While this may sound pricey and tedious, LoRaWAN technology enables long battery life as well as products that are easy to use and inexpensive.

-When considering which devices to purchase and utilize for a comprehensive food service temperature monitoring system, not only is the temperature a critical measurement but humidity as well.
+When choosing devices for a comprehensive food service temperature monitoring system, temperature is critical, and humidity is as well.
 As mentioned earlier, bacteria thrive in specific conditions where one or both are improperly maintained.
-Monitoring both simultaneously will have the greatest effect on minimizing food waste and cost.
+Monitoring both simultaneously has the greatest effect on minimizing food waste and cost.

-In terms of temperature monitoring and transmitting, Choovio’s LTC2-FS Industrial Food Safety Temperature Transmitter is a best-in-class option and consistent with all other Choovio products in that it is LoRaWAN-compatible.
-It has a temperature measurement range of -50-200° Celsius, making it suitable for various environments.
+For temperature monitoring and transmission, Choovioโs LTC2 FS Industrial Food Safety Temperature Transmitter is a best in class option and, like other Choovio products, is LoRaWAN compatible.
+It has a temperature measurement range of minus 50 to 200 degrees Celsius, making it suitable for various environments.

 These are just two examples of the many types of sensors and devices available.
 Researching and identifying which products are best suited for specific food service businesses and situations will ensure the maximum protection of product and profit.